github/docs/content/authentication/managing-commit-signature-verification/generating-a-new-gpg-key.md

 1. Download and install [the GPG command line tools](https://www.gnupg.org/download/) for your operating system.
 We generally recommend installing the latest version for your operating system.
 {% data reusables.command_line.open_the_multi_os_terminal %}
 3. Generate a GPG key pair.
 Since there are multiple versions of GPG, you may need to consult the relevant [_man page_](https://en.wikipedia.org/wiki/Man_page) to find the appropriate key generation command.
-Your key must use RSA.
     - If you are on version 2.1.17 or greater, paste the text below to generate a GPG key pair.
       ```shell{:copy}
       $ gpg --full-generate-key